AriFordsham/GHCWiki/template-haskell/annotations.md

 # Problem statement

-Currently annotations are only usable from the GHC API.
+Currently [wiki:/Annotations](annotations) are only usable from the GHC API.
 Our goal is to add support for [TemplateHaskell](template-haskell) too.
 Both creation of annotations, reification of annotations and gathering module annotations transitively from our whole import tree should be added.

 # Motivation